 We already mentioned that EV only work in the long run and that it does not guarantee a positive outcome of any single event.

-As you have seen in the earlier example, our decision to call the flop was profitable from a mathematical perspective, but in some cases, it will end up costing us chips, namely when our draws don’t get there.
+As you saw in the earlier example, our decision to call the flop was profitable from a mathematical perspective, but in some cases, it will cost us chips, namely when our draws don’t get there.

-This, of course, will be negated by the times we do get there, and once we have played the same or similar situation many times, the variance will break in our favor.
+Of course, this will be negated by the times we do get there, and once we have played the same or similar situation many times, the variance will break in our favor.

 However, it is important to understand that the long run in poker can take quite a while to realize, and there may be times when it seems like our +EV decisions are not working out.